Ho-Ro/Z80_dongle/README.md

 The program will run for 200 clock cycles (`s 3 200`), issue an interrupt at clock 120 (`s 6 120`), clear it at clock 130 (`s 11 130`)and will push 0x30 (`s12 30`) at int vector request (M1 = low & IORQ = low).
-Start the trace by issuing a command “r”.
+Start the trace by issuing a command `r`.
 The Arduino starts the clocks and issues a RESET sequence to Z80 after which your code runs and bus values are dumped out.

-Notice the tri-state detection – when the address or data bus is being tri-stated by Z80, the program outputs “–“.
+Notice the tri-state detection – when the address or data bus is being tri-stated by Z80, the program outputs `–`.
 In fact, the data bus is being tri-stated most of the time!
 This is a dump from parts of the run.

 ```